“Swimming has consumed my life for the better.” -Renzo Tjon-A-Joe

 While mindset training is incredibly important for success, Renzo also digs into the nitty gritty details of strokes and racing skills.
 He has a creativity-driven teaching style and an intuitive feel for the water that comes with experience at the upper echelon of the sport, ensuring that swimmers are taught the best strategies and techniques from the most basic to the most complicated of skills.
 Great swimmers must be built from the ground up: “I like to start from scratch with the body position on the block.”

 Renzo particularly likes to focus on teaching starts and other highly interactive skills that translate into fast, powerful swimming.
 Proper body position is incredibly important for fast swimming, and Renzo encourages playing with positioning to figure out the best swimming style tailored to the race distance: “With sprint freestyle, you have a more fixed body line compared to mid-distance and distance freestyle.
 Those longer races require your body to be a bit more loose.
 With sprinting, you have to be more aggressive at maintaining and holding a way stronger core than you do for longer distances.”

-If you want to hone your swimming skills from an expert with fresh perspective and a growth mindset, look no further than Renzo Tjon-A-Joe’s next Fitter and Faster clinic!
+If you want to hone in your swimming skills from an expert with a fresh perspective and a growth mindset, look no further than Renzo Tjon-A-Joe’s next Fitter and Faster clinic!

 “They know how to speak to kids and to motivate them not only in the pool but the messages they conveyed applies to their every day lives.
 They were extremely knowledgeable and informative as well as being very approachable to parents and kids alike.
 This was our first Fitter and Faster Clinic and we were extremely impressed by the quality of instruction and the caliber of the coaches.
 I would love for my daughter to attend their clinic again- she took away so much and left the clinic energized and ready to work hard.” -Kari, from Dallas, TX